oracle-livelabs/converged/microservices-cicd/int-jenkins-liquibase/integration-jenkins-liquibase.md

       ![Save GitHubApp](images/save-githubapp.png " ")

-     > **Note:** Record the App ID to be used later.
+     > **Note:** Record the App ID  in your note for later configuration steps.

-4. Scroll down to `Private keys` and generate a private key by clicking `Generate a private key` button (will be prompted to save, save it to a safe location).
+5. Scroll down to `Private keys` and generate a private key by clicking `Generate a private key` button (will be prompted to save, save it to a safe location).

      ![Webhook URL](images/generate-privatekey.png " ")

-5. Scroll back up the page and click `Install App` and click `Install` next to your GitHub account name.
+6. Scroll back up the page and click `Install App` and click `Install` next to your GitHub account name.

      ![Install GitHubApp](images/install-githubapp.png " ")